Every nonprofit has a Board of Directors. Yet most people don’t understand exactly what the Board’s job is.

 Unfortunately, there’s no “Board School” to send people to when they join a Board, so new members just do the best they can, following the lead of seasoned Board members.

 Some Executive Directors are a little unsure what their Board should be doing, but they’re pretty sure it’s more than what they’re doing now!

 And you know what?
 If your Board members and staff aren’t clear about the Board’s responsibilities, the nonprofit is set up for a big mess.
 People are going to be frustrated and unhappy, and ultimately Board members will resign.

-Whether you’re just starting out or already have a Board in place, you need to understand the role of your Board so you can support people to understand and do their job.
+Whether you’re just starting out or already have a Board in place, you need to understand the role of your nonprofit’s Board so you can support people to understand and fulfill their roles and responsibilities.

 You see, your nonprofit’s Board is ultimately responsible for your organization, interfacing between your organization and the community.

 A Board has to provide foresight, oversight, and insight.